Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 Afterwards Bob deploys his contract in the same way but before running of to play a guitar he removes it from the state and gets some of the gas back.
-He likes the extra money so he has an encentive to clean.
+He likes the extra money so he has an incentive to clean.

 But wait...
 So what is the actual cost if he paid 10 and got 10 back?
 And it might not be obvious but it is an...